 Ingredients

-• 1/4 cup fresh basil, chopped (OR use 1 teaspoon dried basil)
+• 1/4 cup fresh basil chopped, or 1 teaspoon dried basil

 • 1/2 teaspoon minced garlic

-• 3 cups mozzarella cheese, freshly grated, divided
+• 3 cups mozzarella cheese freshly shredded, divided

 • 1 cup Parmesan cheese freshly grated

-• Optional: fresh basil or parsley for topping shells
+• Fresh basil or parsley, for topping shells, optional

 Instructions

-• Bring a large pot of water to a boil.
-Add a generous amount of salt and then add in the pasta shells.
+• Bring a large pot of water to boil.
+Add a generous amount of salt and add the pasta shells.
 I usually cook a few extra in case some fall apart.
-Cook for half of the time indicated on the package plus one minute.
-(About 5-6 minutes depending on the package you use).
+Cook for half the time indicated on the package plus 1 minute.
+(About 5–6 minutes, depending on the package).
 Drain the shells and rinse under cold water to stop the cooking and allow them to be easily separated.
-Drain off any water and separate onto a sheet of parchment paper on the counter.
+Drain off water and separate onto a sheet of parchment paper on the counter.

-• Preheat oven to 350 degrees F. In a large mixing bowl, whisk the egg with a fork.
-Add in the ricotta cheese and mix until completely combined.
-Add in the basil, oregano, thyme, parsley, minced garlic, and salt + pepper to taste.
+• Preheat oven to 350°F. In a large mixing bowl, whisk the egg with a fork.
+Add in ricotta cheese and mix until completely combined.
+Add basil, oregano, thyme, parsley, minced garlic, and salt and pepper.
 (I use about 1 teaspoon salt and 1/2 teaspoon pepper.)
 Stir gently.

 • Finely grate the mozzarella and Parmesan cheese.
-Add two cups of the mozzarella and all of the Parmesan cheese into the cheese mixture.
+Add 2 cups of the mozzarella and all the Parmesan cheese into the cheese mixture.
 Gently stir to completely combine.

-• Transfer this cheese mixture to a large (gallon-sized) zipper-top plastic bag.
-Snip off 1-inch of the corner of the bag and "pipe" the cheese mixture into each of the shells.
-Each shell should get about 2 tablespoons of the cheese mixture (which should fill 25-26 shells).
+• Transfer this cheese mixture to a large (gallon-sized) resealable plastic bag.
+Snip off 1 inch of the corner of the bag and “pipe” the cheese mixture into each of the shells.
+Each shell should get about 2 tablespoons of the cheese mixture (which should fill 25–26 shells).

-• Spread half of the marinara sauce evenly across the bottom of a 3-quart (9x13-inch) baking dish.ย
+• Spread half the marinara sauce evenly across the bottom of a 3-quart (9×13-inch) baking dish.

 Nutrition